Medical University of Bialystok. Regulations.

 Obligatory textbook:

-Tom Lissauer and Will Carroll, Illustrated Textbook of Paediatrics, 5th Ed.
-Elsevier 2017.
+Tom Lissauer and Will Carroll, Illustrated Textbook of Paediatrics, 6th Ed.

 The presentations, lectures and knowledge from practical classes in all departments of pediatrics would be useful.